NerLOR/World4YouApi/README.md

 ## world4you
-This Python script can be executed to update manipulate the resource records from command line.
+This Python script can be executed to update and manipulate the resource records from command line.

 ```world4you [-i] [-q] -u username [{-p pwd | -P file}] [{-f | -F}] [action [arg ...]]```